ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) is a game that includes a secret map with a minefield.
 The player chooses to dig in a specific location.
 If that location has a mine, it's game over.
 Otherwise, the player gets the number of mines in the eight squares surrounding that location.

 This application is written using [MUD](https://mud.dev/), a framework that lets us store data on-chain using a [key-value database](https://aws.amazon.com/nosql/key-value/) and synchronize that data automatically with off-chain components.
-In addition to synchronization, MUD makes it easy to provide access control, and for other users to [extend](https://mud.dev/guides/extending-a-world) our application.
+In addition to synchronization, MUD makes it easy to provide access control, and for other users to [extend](https://mud.dev/guides/extending-a-world) our application permissionlessly.

 ### Running the minesweeper example {#running-minesweeper-example}